Electricians

 This will happen shortly.

-Jason (No chance) says
+Jason (No chance) 1 year ago

 If you could automate trade work, then the world is pretty much all automated at that point.
 Think about how complicated this work is.
 Even though AI could feasibley figure out how to do this type of work, it's still pretty complicated and you would need crazy good robots to perform it.
 Then let's say you have the complex ai and robotics to do the job.
 When will that technology become affordable?